 The Earth Skills Teaching Apprenticeship has been our hallmark residential program since 1999 and is available for qualified participants who want to learn to teach wilderness skills in a fast-paced, outdoor setting.
 Our goal is to ensure that by the end of the summer you have the skillset necessary to work anywhere in the field of outdoor education.
-Be part of our 20th Summer, arriving anytime between June 7-15 to get settled in, attending all our summer camps and expeditions, and departing in late summer or fall after completing earth skills coursework. $3,000 tuition for early-summer trainings is discounted for previous experience and optional early-summer work trade, and fully reimbursed for assisting at summer camps, until you are ready to join payroll.
-Apply by May 5th.
+Experience full-time onsite training from July 12 – Aug 28 this year as part of our limited pandemic-schedule summer training camps and expeditions, and become eligible for hire at our summer day camps the following year.
+This is a work-trade experience with all expenses covered for qualified applicants.
+Apply asap before space fills.

 The Blue Skye Farm Internship is a sustainable homesteading program with “permaculture” and entrepreneurial components.
 The goal is for you to practice cultivating the home environment in a way that benefits nature as well as humans.
 Certified by the Washington State Farm Internship Program, you’ll help run Blue Skye Farm, home of Wolf Camp & School of Natural Science, growing and selling produce on site.
 Start locally part-time as early as May 15, arrive onsite for the full-time farm experience by June 20, stay through Aug 28, and remain into the fall season as long as the farm remains productive.
 This is a work-trade experience with room and board included for qualified applicants, with some income available through farm sales.
 Apply asap before space fills.